koriroys/pakyow-docs/docs/routing/_overview.md

       # ...
     end

-This name is used to look up and populate routes URIs (more here).
+This name is used to look up and populate routes URIs.

 #### Default Route